Covid–19 effects on court process and criminal justice in NSW

 Advice from Legal Aid solicitors is still available, but mainly by telephone.
 If you think you need Legal Aid, it is best to ring them before court and speak to them about your matter.

 Most criminal matters in the Local Court are being adjourned, but you can still ask to be sentenced on your matter or make a section 32 application for diversion into treatment for a mental health condition.
-(For more information please see Section 32 mental health treatment plans – NSW Supreme Court clarifies requirements.)
+(For more information please see Section 32 mental health treatment plans – NSW Supreme Court clarifies requirements and Section 32 Mental Health Act provisions replaced by new legislation in NSW.)

 Hearing dates vacated but bail applications can still be made